arangodb/docs/3.10/foxx-guides-testing.md

 ---
 layout: default
-description: Foxx provides out of the box support for running tests against aninstalled service using an API similar tothe Mocha test runner
+description: Foxx provides out of the box support for running tests against an installed service using an API similar to the Mocha test runner
 ---
 Testing Foxx services
 =====================